Bullet Trains: Parallelizing Training of Temporally Precise Spiking Neural Networks

 namely when the membrane potential $V$ is equal to the threshold, $V_{\text{th}}$, where $V(V_0, I_0, t)$ is the membrane potential at time $t$ given initial conditions $V_0$ and $I_0$ (see Equation \ref{eq:mem_pot}).
 For brevity, we denote the neuron's initial state and threshold as $\mathbf{p} = (V_0, I_0, V_{\text{th}})$, allowing us to write the spike condition compactly as $R(\mathbf{p}, t(\mathbf{p})) = 0$, where $t(\mathbf{p})$ is the spike time as a function of these parameters.

+\paragraph{Finding intervals with spikes.} We can determine analytically \emph{if} a spike will occur in the interval between two consecutive input spikes, which is essential for guaranteeing the exactness of our simulation.
+We do this by evaluating $V(t_{\text{now}})$ and $V(t_{\text{next}})$, the voltage at the start and end of the interval, respectively, as well as at the time of maximum voltage within the interval, $V(t_{V_{\max}})$.
+Note that $t_{\text{now}}$ is the left endpoint of the interval and $t_{\text{next}}$ is the right endpoint (a relative, not absolute, time).
+The parallel associative scan method provides us the needed neuron state values, $V(t_{\text{now}})$ and $V(t_{\text{next}})$.
+We can also evaluate the membrane potential at $t_{V_{\max}}$ to get $V(t_{V_{\max}})$ (see Appendix Section \ref{sec:newton_raphson_solver} for a derivation).
+Crucially, we can now apply the following logic to determine if a spike occurs in the interval $[t_{\text{now}}, t_{\text{next}}]$:

-There are many choices of root solvers for recovering the output spike time $t^{\star}$.
+\paragraph{Root solvers.} There are many choices of root solvers for recovering the output spike time $t^{\star}$.